Maui

 Wind-resistant hat or visor

-the Plantation Course specifically can see 30-40 mph gusts on exposed ridgeline holes; a hat that stays on matters.
+the Plantation Course specifically can see 30-40 mph gusts on exposed ridgeline holes; A hat that stays on matters.

 Layering options for Kapalua mornings

-early tee times at Kapalua in winter (December-February) can start in the low 60s; a lightweight fleece or pullover for the first few holes is useful.
+early tee times at Kapalua in winter (December-February) can start in the low 60s; A lightweight fleece or pullover for the first few holes is useful.

 Sunscreen SPF 50 and reef-safe formula

-Hawaii requires reef-safe sunscreen by law; most resort shops stock it but bring your own to avoid resort markup.
+Hawaii requires reef-safe sunscreen by law; Most resort shops stock it but bring your own to avoid resort markup.

 Extra golf balls